 - External Links – 0.29

-Now don’t get me wrong, I’m not a proponent of links being the end-all of search.
+Now don’t get me wrong, I’m not a proponent of links being the end-all to search.
 They are just the beginning.

 Too many organic search teams out there rely heavily on whatever tool promises to yield results, but in all actuality, the best tool out there is just common sense.